Comando Truppe Alpine: Strategic plans in case of war

 To aid in the defence of the narrow mountain valleys the 4th Army Corps re-activated the fortifications of the Alpine Wall.
 To give an idea of the depth of fortifications: the area of operation of the Tridentina the Puster Valley contained 11 lines of defence, with each line consisting of up to 19 bunkers, which were connected underground.
 The most heavily fortified valley was the Val Canale.

-In case the 4th Alpine Army Corps would have failed in its task to hold the Alpine valleys the Italian Army had two further nuclear armed heavy artillery groups stationed near the Alps: the 9th Heavy Artillery Group Rovigo in Verona and the 27th Heavy Artillery Group Marche in Udine.
-The 9th group was armed with M115 howitzers and the 27th group with M110 howitzers, the nuclear shells for the 9th were stored in Longarone at "Site Pluto" and "Site River" and the nuclear shells for the 27th were stored in Reana del Rojale at the Italian Army ammunition depot "San Bernardo".
-The 9th group Rovigo was tasked with denying the enemy the use of the Adige and Piave valleys, while the 27th group Marche was ordered to turn the Canal valley into a fiery hell if the Julia would have been overrun.
+In case the 4th Alpine Army Corps would have failed in its task to hold the Alpine valleys the Italian Army had two further nuclear armed heavy artillery groups stationed near the Alps: the 9th Heavy Artillery Group "Rovigo" in Verona and the 27th Heavy Artillery Group "Marche" in Udine.
+The Rovigo was armed with M115 howitzers and the 27th group with M110 howitzers, the nuclear shells for the 9th were stored in Longarone at "Site Pluto" and "Site River" and the nuclear shells for the Marche were stored in Reana del Rojale at the Italian Army ammunition depot "San Bernardo".
+The Rovigo was tasked with denying the enemy the use of the Adige and Piave valleys, while the Marche was ordered to turn the Canal valley into a fiery hell if the Julia would have been overrun.
 Each of the three groups had two firing batteries with four artillery systems per battery and 140 nuclear artillery shells per group to fulfil their task.
 In the late 1980s the W33 nuclear artillery shells were replaced with fewer but more powerful W79 nuclear artillery shells.

 With the introduction of the second version of the MGM-52 Lance tactical surface-to-surface missile system in the 1980s the three Heavy Artillery Battalions lost their nuclear role.
 As the Lance had a greater range (130 km vs. 20 km), a higher mobility and better accuracy the Italian Army decided to rely on its stockpile of over 100 missiles rather than on artillery to deny Soviet forces the passage through the Alpine valleys.
-Therefore the 1st Heavy Artillery Group Adige was disbanded on 31 July 1982 with its 8th battery joining the 9th Heavy Artillery Group Rovigo as 3rd "Wolves of Elvas" Battery.
+Therefore the 1st Heavy Artillery Group "Adige" was disbanded on 31 July 1982 with its 8th battery joining the 9th Heavy Artillery Group "Rovigo" as 3rd Battery "Wolves of Elvas".
 The Rovigo itself lost its nuclear capability in 1986, and the Marche in 1992.